The reign of marvellous Caverns and Caves in Arkansas has long existed, and it distinguishes itself as the best tourist destination.

 For years, to make the caves convenient for visitors, the caves’ development took a steady pace.
 Along the way, in the mid-1960, a bulldozer accidentally hit the land hard, which led to the discovery of the beautiful Crystal Dome Cavern.

 The Crystal Dome is somewhat 400 ft (120m) away from the Mystic Cavern, and hence they are often referred to as the Twin Caves.

 The thick walls of the rocky caves withstand the temperature of 580 F throughout the year.

-Arkansas pristine caves have left the visitors amazed with its white dripstones like calcite and other natural formations.
+Arkansas pristine caves have left visitors amazed with their white dripstones like calcite and other natural formations.